-If you’ve been trying to form a new habit for a while now and haven’t had much success, it’s important to be honest with yourself.
+If you’re been trying to form a new habit for awhile now and haven’t had much success, it’s important to be honest with yourself.
 Ask yourself why you’re struggling and what you can do to make it easier.

 Give Yourself Some Grace

 Finally, it’s important to give yourself some grace when trying to form new habits.
 Just because you mess up once or twice doesn’t mean you’ve failed.

 Everyone slips up from time to time, so don’t be too hard on yourself.
 Cut yourself some slack and just start again tomorrow.